-I was trying to work out what it was that made me like these a whole lot better.
-I think its the filling.
-Our filling is much less greasy and a little more chocolaty.
+I was trying to work out what would make me like these a whole lot better.
+It’s the filling.
+Our filling is much less greasy, and I suppose the chocolate overall is a better quality.
 There were others at the meeting that agreed with me.
 They didn’t particularly like Tim Tams either, but they do now. 😉

 Because we’re short on time at Bake Club, we chose to roll the biscuit dough into a sausage with cling film then flatten off the edges making a long rectangle tube thingy.
-If you like. heheheee.
-Then we popped it in the freezer to firm up while we cleaned up a bit.
-They’re easy to slice into almost perfect rectangles for baking.
+Do you get it?
+Hehe hehe.
+We made a video for the Bake Club Subscribers.
+They get it.
+LOL Then we popped it in the freezer to firm up while we cleaned up a bit.
+They were pretty easy to slice into almost perfect rectangles for baking.

 - 115 g caster sugar